adamzwickey/todos-docs/docs/todos-workshop/README.md

 1. Open `YOUR-todos-edge` in Chrome
     * You'll have a route to your `YOUR-todos-edge` app...for example `https://your-todos-edge.apps.retro.io`

+### Extra mile

+* Use [Todo(s) Shell](#todos-shell) to automate pushing the apps with private networking
+    * `shell:>push-internal --tag myinternalapp`

+### Talking Points

 * Note that only your edge application can communicate with the API and UI and now those deployments aren't over exposed on the network.
 This is accomplished by [Container to Container networking](https://docs.pivotal.io/pivotalcf/devguide/deploy-apps/cf-networking.html) in PCF.
-* Extra mile - Use [Todo(s) Shell](#todos-shell) to automate pushing the apps with private networking
-    * `shell:>push-internal --tag myinternalapp`

 ---